 Vanity reach.
 Estimated impressions.
 Ad-equivalent values.
 None of these correlate with what AI engines retrieve.
 A plan that still reports on these as primary metrics in 2026 is reporting on a discovery layer the buyer has already left.

 The communications operator running a 2017 plan in 2026 is operating with half the dashboard.
-The 5W AI Communications research program and the Everything-PR intelligence platform measure the rest of it.
+The Everything-PR research library measures the other half.

 Ronn Torossian is the founder and chairman of 5W AI Communications, the AI Communications Firm.
 He is the publisher of Everything-PR and the author of two best-selling editions of For Immediate Release.